Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/outline.md

 Max wipes his face with the back of his hand and tells Jax "You're holding back aren't you"

-Alex/Ace gives Max's team a hub/satellite from BluNet as a favor to Max defeating Airiona
+Alex/Ace gives Max's team a hub/satellite from BluNet as a favor to Max defeating Spike

 Max defeats Jax and wins the championships by using yet another technology he created allowing him to fight in a burstDrive like state